bhavya6701/Tennis-Simulation-OpenGL/README.md

 ## Introduction

-This project aims to create an immersive simulation of a tennis game using the OpenGL graphics library.
+As a part of COMP 371 project, we aim to create an immersive simulation of a tennis game using the OpenGL graphics library.
 The simulation includes a detailed tennis court, a scoreboard, interactive rackets representing players, and a crowd.
 The simulation allows players to experience the excitement of a tennis match through realistic graphics and gameplay elements.

 ## Installation